ta4j/ta4j-wiki/Trading-strategies.md

 2. MACD crosses above its signal line (momentum confirmation), or
 3. The Renko brick detector sees an upside breakout.

 On top of that vote, the Net Momentum indicator must be above zero so entries only happen when breadth is positive.
-The **exit** rule triggers if MACD crosses below its signal line, price falls 3% from the entry (`StopLossRule`), or price rallies 5% (`StopGainRule`).
+The **exit** side first evaluates `timedMomentumExit`, an `OrWithThresholdRule` over a 3-bar window: it triggers when either MACD crosses below its signal line or the Net Momentum slope rule (`InSlopeRule(netMomentum, 3, -10)`) is satisfied within that same 3-bar window.
+That combined rule is then OR'd with `StopLossRule(closePrice, numOf(3))` and `StopGainRule(closePrice, numOf(5))` as hard risk/profit boundaries.

 For the full stop toolkit (fixed %, fixed amount, trailing, volatility, ATR) and live-trading usage guidance, see [Stop Loss & Stop Gain Rules](Stop-Loss-and-Stop-Gain-Rules.md).